 - If you want to set up a limited company, you can order our Complete Package, which includes VAT registration.
 Alternatively, you can purchase any other company formation package and add our VAT Registration Service when you reach the checkout page.

-- If you are an existing customer, simply log in to your online account, go to the SHOP area, and order our VAT Registration Service for just £29.99.
+- If you are an existing customer, simply log in to your online client account to your online account, go to the SHOP area, and order our VAT Registration Service for just £39.99.